eabglobal/juniper/README.rst

     pg:
       requirements: ./src/requirements/postgres.txt

-Running `juni build` will create two layer artifacts.
-One for the base and another one for pg.
+With this manifest, running `juni build` will create two layer artifacts.
+One with the name base and another one named pg.
 These artifacts will be packaged along the lambda definitions and the zip files will be stored in the artifacts directory.
-By default is dist.

-Just like in the lambda case, the generated zip files will include the dependencies defined in the requirements file.
+The generated zip artifacts include the dependencies defined in the requirements file.

 The layer section also supports the definition of a custom docker image.
-In that case, a layer can be built using python3.7 and another one can be built using the default python interpreter; python3.6.
+With this feature, a layer can be built using python3.7 and another one can be built using the default python interpreter; python3.6.

 .. code-block:: yaml